The Park Hyatt Aviara offers lessons in customer service and the luxury experience.

-Stylists and estheticians often think that since they are artists they don’t have to be salespeople.
+Stylists and estheticians often think that since they are artists, they don’t have to be salespeople.
 Haim reminds us that beauty professionals sell all day long whether they like it or not – they sell styles, color, makeup and more.
-Haim points out that one of the challenges with getting stylists to be better at retailing in the salon is that “selling is not easy because you don’t want to feel rejected.”
+One of the challenges with getting stylists to be better at retailing in the salon is that selling is not easy because you don’t want to feel rejected.
 Recognizing that the sales aspect of the salon business is difficult, Haim salon trains and coaches stylists on the process from the moment they begin at the salon (not with a hard sell, but with a soft approach).
 The salon also mentors stylists on greeting guests from the initial meeting to the consultation to recognizing clients’ needs.
 The front desk staff is trained to know the salon’s products inside and out as well.

 The Spa at the Park Hyatt Aviara

 It is clear that attention to customer service is not just Haim’s personal philosophy, but a reoccurring theme throughout the resort’s offerings.
 Brittany Chaffin of the Spa at the Park Hyatt Aviara explains that the spa presents not only a luxurious experience, but also a highly tailored one for each individual guest.
 It’s a bespoke experience characterized by attention to detail and customization, rather than cookie-cutter services.
 “It starts at the reservation process.
 You’ll notice that our associates ask a lot of questions to make for a seamless experience for the guest so that the therapist knows walking into it what they can offer to the individual to make it as special as possible and to make it exactly what that person needs.”